 Engaged??
 Congratulations!
 Now it’s time to start wedding planning.

-So for many brides the first port of call is a wedding show.
+So for many brides the first port of call is a wedding show and we have hundred in Essex alone.
 With hundreds of suppliers all under one roof, it’s certainly an efficient way to start the planning process.
 But a lot of people find it quite daunting.
 They arrive at the venue and realise they have no idea where to start!

 Fortunately, just a little bit of pre-game preparation can help alleviate wedding show nerves and make the day worthwhile.